 SEO takes time.
 If all of our current clients stopped their SEO services right now and made no changes to their website, they would continue to see improvements for the next few months as a result of the residual effects of our SEO campaigns.

 The main issue with these types of scams is most business owners may never see a drop in traffic even after a year or so of paying this new company, so it will look like they truly can offer the same work for less.

 A tell-tale sign the new company is scamming you is if after a few months you notice your month-over-month growth stops and traffic flatlines or even starts to decline.

 Scam #11.
 Companies that own your URL, social profiles, Google Analytics, etc.

 Of all the SEO scams, this is the scammiest.

 Some companies are more than happy to set up or take over the hosting for your website, even add Google Analytics tracking to it and create multiple social profiles for the company.
 However, in the contract, you’ll see that they own the domains, social media profiles, and even the Google Analytics account.

 As long as you work with them, this won’t be a problem, but as soon as you try to leave you’ll realize how bad this is for your business.

 These accounts are assets specific to your business and are some of your most valuable resources.
 You should always own and have control over them.

-If you’re looking to hire an SEO, watch this video from Google on “How to hire an SEO” before you make any decisions.
+If you’re looking to hire an SEO or marketing agency, watch this video from Google on “How to hire an SEO” before you make any decisions.